[Editor’s Note: This story originally appeared on March 2018 but has since been updated and republished to reflect new developments.]

 “A premium multiple is warranted as we are confident that the SKX business is on the verge of a material positive inflection,” Poser concludes in his Feb.
 9 report.
 On Skechers specifically, Poser has a 75% success rate and 37.6% average return across 43 stock ratings.

-In the last three months, Skechers has received two buys and one hold, and an average price target of $41.33.
+In the last three months, Skechers has received five buys and five holds, and an average price target of $31.

-Online education platform 2U, Inc. (NASDAQ:TWOU) received a slew of price target increases from the Street last month.
-On Feb 27, the company reported Q4 results ahead of expectations.
-This marks its 16th consecutive quarter of outperformance.
-2U’s 4Q organic revenue growth accelerated to about 30% year-over-year, and 2018 guidance implies another year of “Tier 1” industry revenue growth.
+Online education platform 2U (NASDAQ:TWOU) received a slew of price target increases from the Street this year.
+On May 3, the company reported Q4 results ahead of expectations.
+This marks its sixteenth consecutive quarter of outperformance.
+2U’s Q4 organic revenue growth accelerated to about 30% year-over-year, and 2018 guidance implies another year of “Tier 1” industry revenue growth.

 But for top Oppenheimer analyst Brian Schwartz it’s not just about 2018 — it’s about the changes sweeping through the education industry.
 He sees a “high migration” likelihood toward the digital channel for students and learning over the next decade.

-In the last three months, the stock boasts eight buy ratings out of the last nine from the Street’s best analysts.
+In the last three months, this stock to buy boasts five buy ratings from the Street’s best analysts.

-Last but not least of all the best stocks to invest in for 2018, we have Florida-based specialty contractor engineer MasTec, Inc. (NYSE:MTZ).
+Last but not least of all the best stocks to invest in for 2018, we have Florida-based specialty contractor engineer MasTec (NYSE:MTZ).
 The company’s work spans electric power infrastructure, oil and natural gas pipelines, renewable energy facilities and wireless networks.
-Strength across the board has resulted in 100% Street support with five top analysts publishing recent buy ratings.
-These analysts spy 34% upside potential for MTZ.
+Strength across the board has resulted in 100% Street support with four top analysts publishing recent buy ratings.
+These analysts spy near-60% upside potential for MTZ.

 “Guidance for 2018 was solid and suggests another record year for the company, with strong market trends across all of its segments.
 We believe MTZ is well positioned across all of its end markets to benefit from multiple opportunities for long-term growth” states top B.Riley FBR analyst Alex Rygiel.

-Which stocks are the top 25 analysts recommending right now?
+Which best stocks to buy are the top 25 analysts recommending right now?
 Find out here.

 TipRanks offers investors the latest insight into eight different sectors by tracking the activity of 4,500 analysts, 5,000 financial bloggers and even 37,000 corporate insiders.
 As of this writing, Harriet Lefton did not hold a position in any of the aforementioned securities.